-This legionary host does not publicize itself loudly, it does not bluster in the alleyways, it does not promise the world, but it works silently to build a new life.
+this legionary host does not publicize itself loudly, it does not bluster in the alleyways, it does not promise the world, but it works silently to build a new life.
 This new life must be created and led by new men, who do not seek riches and gold squeezed out of the helpless worker, but who must be used to living only from hard and sober work.
 That is why the Captain of the legionaries has filled the country with work camps where churches are built, houses are erected for the poor, things are built for the public good.
 Because by working arduously here, intellectuals and city folk—the future leaders of a legionary country—will become used to another life, difficult and hard, and will no longer long for a life of luxury based on theft.

 Legionary rhetoric about new men reached its pinnacle in February 1937, after the deaths of two prominent legionaries, Ion Moţa and Vasile Marin, in the Spanish Civil War.
-‘Let us establish Moţa and Marin as the basis of Romania’s future elite’, Codreanu said at their funeral.
-He ordered his followers to swear ‘to behave in such a way that you truly be a healthy beginning, a great future Romanian elite, that you will defend the entire legionary movement so that it might not slip into the ways of business, luxury, good living, immorality, the satisfaction of personal ambitions or the desires of human greed’.
-The crowd then promised:
+“Let us establish Moţa and Marin as the basis of Romania’s future elite,” Codreanu said at their funeral.
+He ordered his followers to swear “to behave in such a way that you truly be a healthy beginning, a great future Romanian elite, that you will defend the entire legionary movement so that it might not slip into the ways of business, luxury, good living, immorality, the satisfaction of personal ambitions or the desires of human greed.”
+The crowd then promised,

-1. To live in poverty, putting to death in us the desires for material wealth;
+1. to live in poverty, putting to death in us the desires for material wealth;

-2. To live a harsh and difficult life, casting aside luxury and gluttony;
+2. to live a harsh and difficult life, casting aside luxury and gluttony;

-3. To refuse any attempt by one person to exploit another;
+3. to refuse any attempt by one person to exploit another;

-4. To sacrifice permanently for the country; [and]
+4. to sacrifice permanently for the country; [and]

-5. To defend the legionary movement with all our strength, against all that might lead it towards compromises and against any deviation from a high moral line.
+5. to defend the legionary movement with all our strength, against all that might lead it toward compromises and against any deviation from a high moral line.

-Fascist Alternatives, 1934–1941
+Fascist alternatives, 1934–41

 Legionaries were not the only political group to speak about new men during the 1930s.
-Like the legionaries, LANC propagandists emphasized how different their electoral campaigns were from those of the major parties in that they avoided fraud, bribery and corruption, and LANC leaders also carried out periodic inspections of members from other counties.
-They organized themselves along hierarchical, military lines and formed ‘assault brigades’ to compete with legionary paramilitary units.
+Like the legionaries, LANC propagandists emphasized how different their electoral campaigns were from those of the major parties in that they avoided fraud, bribery, and corruption, and LANC leaders also carried out periodic inspections of members from other counties.
+They organized themselves along hierarchical, military lines and formed “assault brigades” to compete with legionary paramilitary units.
 LANC never explicitly spoke about new men, however, preferring to associate itself directly with Hitler as a political ally.
-Whereas Codreanu claimed to be quite strict about who was allowed to become a legionary, LANC only limited its membership to ‘pure-blooded Romanians who have never been condemned under Romanian law and who represent a moral guarantee for the future of the Romanian nation in all social aspects,’ explicitly excluding minors, ‘traitors to the national cause’ and members of the armed forces.
-A similar attitude prevailed when Cuza joined with Octavian Goga and Nichifor Crainic to establish the National Christian Party (PNC) in 1935, with members swearing to obey ‘ten commandments’ that included believing in Christ’s teachings and in promising to fight for king and country but not to transform oneself into a new man.
+Whereas Codreanu claimed to be quite strict about who was allowed to become a legionary, LANC only limited its membership to “pure-blooded Romanians who have never been condemned under Romanian law and who represent a moral guarantee for the future of the Romanian nation in all social aspects,” explicitly excluding minors, “traitors to the national cause” and members of the armed forces.
+A similar attitude prevailed when Cuza joined with Octavian Goga and Nichifor Crainic to establish the National Christian Party (PNC) in 1935, with members swearing to obey “ten commandments” that included believing in Christ’s teachings and promising to fight for king and country but not to transform oneself into a new man.